LivingLegacyMedia/vowbound/chapter_19.md

 Both men stared at him.

-"That's suicide," Drenneth said flatly.
-"You're barely recovered from the last extraction.
+Drenneth said flatly, "You're barely recovered from the last extraction.
 You have no intelligence about the interior layout.
 And Draven is almost certainly waiting for exactly this response."

-"I know."
+"He's waiting for me to act emotionally, yes."
+Cassian's voice steadied as he thought it through.
+"But that's why this approach works.
+He expects panic or caution—either a reckless charge or careful intelligence gathering.
+Walking in to negotiate subverts both expectations."

+"How is walking into his stronghold not reckless?"
+Drenneth demanded.

+"Because I'm not going to fight him."
 Cassian met his eyes.
-"But it's also my only option.
-If I wait for perfect intelligence, for optimal conditions, Draven will have already broken her or moved her somewhere I can't track."

-"Or killed her," Drenneth said.
-"Have you considered that?
-That she's bait for a trap, and the moment you commit, he springs it?"

-"Of course I've considered it."
-Cassian's voice was tight.
-"But I'm going anyway.
-With or without your support."
+"Draven values converts more than corpses.
+He wants me to choose his side, which means he'll talk.
+And while he talks, I learn—about his defenses, his plans, his blind spots.
+The Coin of Heads shows me value patterns, what people truly want.
+Five minutes of conversation with Draven will teach me more than five days of surveillance."

+"And if you're wrong?"
+Drenneth asked.
+"If he just captures you the moment you walk in?"

+"Then I'll use what I learned when we escaped the facility."
+Cassian touched the Coin of Seeds.
+"Between the two coins, I can perceive opportunities and create them.
+Plant seeds of doubt in his people, accelerate weaknesses in structures, negotiate my way through gaps in his authority."
+He paused.
+"I'm not the same person who went into that recruitment center.
+I've been learning.
+Growing.
+Every confrontation teaches me something new."

-The King studied him for a long moment, then nodded slowly.
-"I thought you'd say that."
+The King studied him for a long moment, then said, "You've proven yourself very resourceful, Cassian.
+I don't want to lose you, but I trust your judgment."

 "Then help me," Cassian said.
 "Your intelligence network—has anyone tracked where Draven might be operating from?
 Where he'd take prisoners?"